One-shot Multiple Access Channel Simulation: Motivation

 Our main results are as follows: \begin{itemize} \item We obtain the one-shot cost region for simulating a MAC with two independent classical inputs $(X_1,X_2)$ and a single classical output $Y$, where the MAC is represented by the conditional probability distribution $q_{Y|X_1,X_2}$.
 We characterize the cost region, first for fixed product inputs in Theorem~\ref{thm:classical_MAC_main}, and then for universal simulation with arbitrary product inputs in Theorem~\ref{thm:one-shot_universal}.
 In order to simulate $q_{Y|X_1,X_2}$, for $j \in \{1,2\}$, encoder $\cE_j$ of the sender $j$ sends a message $M_j \in [1:2^{R_j}]$ to the decoder $\cD$ over their respective noiseless links based on their individual observations and shared randomness with the decoder.
 We assume unlimited shared randomness $S_1~ (|\cS_1|=\infty)$ between $\cE_1$ and $\cD$ and $S_2~ (|\cS_2|=\infty)$ between $\cE_2$ and $\cD$.
 Since there is neither a one-shot nor a universal analogue of the Yassaee {\it et al.} \cite{Gohari_OSRB} OSRB techniques with the desired one-shot entropic quantity\,---\,which happens to be {\em smoothed max mutual information} in our case\,---\,this makes ours the first work towards simulating a MAC in the one-shot and universal regime.

-\item We specialize our result to the asymptotic iid setting and show that it recovers \cite[Theorem~1]{Kurri_MAC_simulation} for fixed product iid inputs as Corollary~\ref{cor:classical_IID} of Theorem~\ref{thm:classical_MAC_main}, whereas we obtain a new single-letter formula for the universal case of arbitrary (not necessarily iid) product inputs in Corollary~\ref{cor:iid_universal}.
+\item We specialize our result to the asymptotic iid setting and show that it recovers \cite[Theorem~1]{Kurri_MAC_simulation} for fixed product iid inputs as Corollary~\ref{cor:classical_IID} of Theorem~\ref{thm:classical_MAC_main}.
+Further we also obtain a new single-letter formula for the universal case of arbitrary (not necessarily iid) product inputs in Corollary~\ref{cor:iid_universal}.

 \item We tightly characterize the one-shot cost and asymptotic rate region for simulating classical scrambling quantum-inputs and classical output MACs with feedback in Theorem~\ref{thm:QC_MAC_main} and Corollary~\ref{cor:QC_iid}, respectively.
 This is referred to as classical scrambling QC-MAC with feedback, where feedback denotes the property that the classical inputs to the scrambler should also be available at the sender(s) after the simulation protocol has been executed. \end{itemize}